axeon-software/Babylon_Runtime/README.md

         _r(target).hotspotPlugin(message);
  });
 ```
-So designers can patch :
+So designers can use :
 ```json
  [
     {